 Any non-union employees scheduled to work more than 1,500 hours annually and who became employed on or after January 1, 2015 are eligible to participate in the plan.
 Eligible employees can begin participating in the plan on the date of employment.
 Employees are 0% vested until reaching 7 years of service, at which time they become 100% vested.
-Employees do not contribution to the plan.
+Employees do not contribute to the plan.

 The Township contributes 6% of members' compensation annually.
 A member's full account is payable upon retirement at age 65.
 If a member continues working after his or her normal retirement date, he or she will remain in the Plan as an active member.
 The member's account will become payable upon actual retirement from active employment.
 If a member dies while an active member of the Plan, his or her account will be payable to the designated beneficiary or beneficiaries.
-During the year ended December 31, 2020, the Township contributed \$74,921 to the plan, which related to the 2019 year.
-Contributions related to the year ended December 31, 2020 were paid in 2021.
+During the year ended December 31, 2021, the Township contributed \$202,183 to the plan, which included \$74,921 related to the year ended December 31, 2020 and \$127,262 related to the year ended December 31, 2021.